stanford-web-security/assign1/exercises/09/problem.md

 }
 ```

-Now all your competitor needs to do is call this function whenever they put untrusted data directly into the HTML body somewhere.
-This includes inside normal tags like `div`, `p`, `b`, `td`, etc.
+Now all your competitor needs to do is call this function whenever they put untrusted data directly into the HTML body somewhere, i.e. tags like `div`, `p`, `b`, `td`, etc.

 So, their updated route handler code looks like this now: